Cycling at the 1968 Summer Olympics – Men's sprint: Records

-The records for the sprint are 200 metre flying time trial records, kept for the qualifying round in later Games as well as for the finish of races.
+The sprint records are 200 metre flying time trial records, kept for the qualifying round in later Games as well as for the finish of races.

 Jan Jansen matched the Olympic record at 11.10 seconds for the last 200 metres in the eighth heat of round 1.
 Dino Verzini set a new record of 10.87 seconds in the next heat.
 Roger Gibbon pushed the record to 10.70 seconds in the fifth heat of round 2.
 Leijn Loevesijn's time of 10.66 seconds in the second heat of the third repechage semifinals was the last record-breaking performance of the event.